flyteorg/flyte/rsts/deployment/cluster_config/auth_setup.rst

 .. tabbed:: KeyCloak

     `KeyCloak <https://www.keycloak.org/>`__ is an open source solution for authentication, it supports both OpenID Connect and OAuth2 protocols (among others).
-   KeyCloak can be configured to be both the OpenID Connect and OAuth2 Authorization Server provider for flyte.
+    KeyCloak can be configured to be both the OpenID Connect and OAuth2 Authorization Server provider for Flyte.Here we use it as OAuth2 Authorization Server.

+    1. If you don't have a Keycloak installation then you can use `this <https://www.amazonaws.cn/en/solutions/keycloak-on-aws/>`__ which provides quick way to deploy Keycloak cluster on AWS.
+    2. Create a realm in keycloak installation using its `admin console<https://wjw465150.gitbooks.io/keycloak-documentation/content/server_admin/topics/realms/create.html>`__
+    3. Under `Client Scopes`, click `Add Create` inside the admin console
+    4. Create 2 clients (for flytectl and flytepropeller) to enable these clients to communicate with the service.
+      Flytectl should be created with `Access Type Public` and standard flow enabled.
+      FlytePropeller should be created as an `Access Type Confidential`, standard flow enabled and note the client ID and client Secrets provided.

 Apply Configuration
 ^^^^^^^^^^^^^^^^^^^